hacs/integration/docs/installation/configuration.md

 After adding it to the configuration you need to restart Home Assistant.

 ## Github Personal Access Token

+The token generated below will only have read-only access to public information.

 _You need to generate an Access Token to your account before you start using this._